samiaparvin/hubex_selenium_automation/README.md

 #Run

-1. click on the RunTest.bat file or
+1. To run desired TestSuite click on <TestSuiteName.bat> file. or Open command prompt im project location and run this command- mvn test -Dsurefire.suiteXmlFiles=<TestSuiteName.xml>

-2. Open command prompt im project location and run this command - mvn clean test -DsuiteXmlFile=testng.xml
+2. To run all tests in project at once click on the RunTest.bat file or Open command prompt im project location and run this command- mvn test -Dsurefire.suiteXmlFiles=testng.xml